-- 1 November 2014: Liability (ownership) date for 2015 - 25 November 2014: Extended due date for submitting Payment Instruction on-line. - 9 January 2015: Extended deadline for payment of the 2015 liability in full, in one single payment or confirming that you will pay in full by Single Debit Authority - 1 January 2015 onwards: Phased payments by Deduction at Source and cash payments through a Payment Service Provider to start in January. - 15 January 2015: Monthly Direct Debit payments commence and continue on 15th each month thereafter. - 21 March 2015: Single Debit Authority payment deducted.
+1 November 2015: Liability (ownership) date for 2016

+25 November 2015: Extended due date for submitting Payment Instruction on-line.

+9 January 2016: Extended deadline for payment of the 2016 liability in full, in one single payment or confirming that you will pay in full by Single Debit Authority

-The NPPR charge has ceased with effect from 1 January 2014.
+1 January 2016 onwards: Phased payments by Deduction at Source and cash payments through a Payment Service Provider to start in January.

+15 January 2016: Monthly Direct Debit payments commence and continue on 15th each month thereafter.

+21 March 2016: Single Debit Authority payment deducted.